-- our existing unitholders' proportionate ownership interest in us will decrease; - the amount of cash available for distribution on each unit may decrease; - because a lower percentage of total outstanding units will be subordinated units, the risk that a shortfall in the payment of the minimum quarterly distribution will be borne by our common unitholders will increase; - the ratio of taxable income to distributions may increase; - the relative voting strength of each previously outstanding unit may be diminished; and - the market price of the common units may decline.
+- our existing unitholders' proportionate ownership interest in us will decrease; - the amount of cash available for distribution on each unit may decrease; - because a lower percentage of total outstanding units will be subordinated units during the subordination period, the risk that a shortfall in the payment of the minimum quarterly distribution will be borne by our common unitholders will increase; - the ratio of taxable income to distributions may increase; - the relative voting strength of each previously outstanding unit may be diminished; and - the market price of the common units may decline.

-USA Compression Holdings may sell units in the public or private markets, and such sales could have an adverse impact on the trading price of the common units.

-USA Compression Holdings holds an aggregate of common units and subordinated units.
-All of the subordinated units will convert into common units at the end of the subordination period and may convert earlier under certain circumstances.
-Additionally, we have agreed to provide USA Compression Holdings with certain registration rights.
+USA Compression Holdings may sell units in the public or private markets, and such sales could have an adverse impact on the trading price of the common units at the end of the subordination period and may convert earlier under certain circumstances.
+We have agreed to provide USA Compression Holdings with certain registration rights for any common and subordinated units it owns.
 Please read "The Partnership Agreement-Registration Rights."
 The sale of these units in the public or private markets could have an adverse impact on the price of the common units or on any trading market that may develop.